-That completes main().
-The bulk of our writerThread() function implementation is unchanged from the initial transaction example, except that we now pass countRecords a transaction handle, rather than configuring our application to perform uncommitted reads.
+That completes our modifications to this class.
+We now turn our attention to our DBWriter class (see DBWriter.java (page 93)).
+It is unchanged, except for one small modification.
+In the run() method, we call countRecords() with a transaction handle, rather than configuring our entire application for uncommitted reads.
 Both mechanisms work well-enough for preventing a self-deadlock.
 However, the individual count in this example will tend to be lower than the counts seen in the previous transaction example, because countRecords() can no longer see records created but not yet committed by other threads.
+Additionally, the usage of the transaction handle here will probably cause more deadlocks than using read-uncommitted does, because more locking is being performed in this case.